Tesla Powerwall 2

 Tesla Powerwall 2 recall

-In a product safety notice published on 16th September 2025, the Australian Competition and Consumer (ACCC) issued a recall on selected Tesla Powerwall 2 units.
+In a product safety notice updated on 13th April 2026, the Australian Competition and Consumer (ACCC) issued a recall on selected Tesla Powerwall 2 units.

-The concern is that 'Tesla has identified certain lithium-ion battery cells from a third-party supplier in a subset of Powerwall 2 systems that may fail and overheat'.
+The concern is that 'Tesla has identified certain lithium-ion battery cells from a third-party supplier in a subset of Powerwall 2 systems that may fail and overheat', potentially leading to fire that may cause serious injury, death or property damage.

 Check if your battery is part of the recall